 For a young organization like Team4Tech, Clugage explained, “It was just really exciting and gratifying to be able to share ideas with so many people who were doing exciting work around education in developing countries, learning from them, and also being able to get feedback on our model from them.”

 While only a few organizations will receive a coveted Classy Award, the event is really about bringing nonprofits and social innovators together to share solutions and spark new ideas.
 Becky Rosaler from Plant With Purpose summed up the feeling of community and shared purpose, “It’s almost like you’re with your people.
 You’re with people who are on the same page as you, who want to see good happen in the world and who are working towards that.”

-On the final evening, all attendees will be invited to the 6th Annual Classy Awards, an event profiling and honoring social impact organizations who are on the forefront of social innovation.
-Be ready to enjoy breathtaking videos, listen to incredible speakers from all cause sectors, cheer, and maybe even shed a few tears.
+On the final evening, all attendees convene the Classy Awards, which honors programs on the forefront of social innovation.
+Be ready to enjoy breathtaking videos, listen to incredible speakers from all cause sectors, and maybe even shed some tears.
 After all of the networking and learning, everyone comes together for a final celebration to recognize the passion, talent, and hard work moving the sector forward.

 Applying for a Classy Award doesn’t just put you in the running for a prestigious title, it makes your organization a part of a strong community of innovators and problem-solvers.
-But you don’t have to be nominated to attend the Collaborative + Classy Awards.
+And you don’t have to be a Finalist to attend the Collaborative and Classy Awards.
 Social entrepreneurs, nonprofit professionals, and consultants are welcome to learn from the community and join the conversation.

 By bringing together the most passionate, creative, and impactful people in the social impact sector, Classy hopes to foster the discussions and connections that will change the world.
 We believe that the sharing of knowledge and experiences is the most direct path to social good.
 We hope you’ll join us to see just how far we can go.